hugocaillard/clearness/app/routes/__posts/02-clarity-language/01-iterate-on-lists.md

 The first example is very basic, `map` will apply the `not` function on each boolean of the provided list.
 So that in the result `true` becomes `false` and _vice-versa_.
 The second example shows that many sequences can be given.
 It will apply the `+` function to each corresponding item  (`(+ 1 1 1) ;; => 3`...).
 It works because `(+)` can take more than 2 arguments.

-Let's put it to practice!
+Time to put it to practice!

 ### Exercise 1:
 Write a `square` function so that `(map square <list>)` returns the squared value of each number (uint) of the list.